rexfilius/movie_app_flutter/README.md

 - Flutter = 2.10.1

 ## How it works
-On app startup, the first screen contains a Tab view with two tabs - My Movies & My List.
+On app startup, the first screen contains an AppBar with two tabs - My Movies & My List.
+A search icon is also present on the AppBar, where the user can click and search for movie titles.

 My Movies Tab shows a list of upcoming movies and trending movies, which are gotten from the api.
 The lists are scrolled horizontally.

 My List Tab shows a GridView list of movies that the user liked and has been saved to a local database.

-When a movie item on the list is clicked, is naviagates to another screen - where more details of the movie are shown on the screen.
+When a movie item on the list is clicked, it naviagates to another screen - where more details of the movie are shown on the screen.
 On this movie detail screen, the user can add a movie to the 'favorite' list or remove it from the list.

 ## Packages/Libraries Used For Development